TV and Broadband Guides

 Maybe you never use your landline and you’re one of the many people who don’t even know their own home phone number, but you need to know what it is just to get a quote for a broadband deal or broadband switch.
 Read our guide to how to find your landline number to avoid being stumped by the question ‘what’s my phone number?’

 On demand TV is definitely where it’s at these days.
 Put simply, it’s the TV shows and movies you want to watch, when you want to watch them.
-When your TV is connected to the internet you can choose from different apps and set-top boxes that give you access to films and TV series.
+When your TV is connected to the internet you can choose from different apps and set-up boxes that give you access to films and TV series.
 On demand TV also means that you can catch up on your favourite shows from all the usual TV channels whenever it suits you.

 Whether it’s box sets on Netflix, test cricket on Sky Sports or David Attenborough documentaries, we all want TV on demand, at our own convenience.
 Bundling your internet and television services together to get everything from the same provider for one fixed monthly price is often a great way to make savings.